 Why I switched from Drobo to Sandisk Professional and G-Technology

-Let me start with a funny story that took place while chatting with a USAA rep who was helping me update the business insurance for my photography business.
+Let me start with a funny story while chatting with a USAA rep who was helping me update the business insurance for my photography business.
 We were discussing the coverage that I’d need for my computer equipment above and beyond my actual camera gear.
 I started rattling off the costs of my computer, displays, and accessories, tallying up the total as I went.
 I finished the audit by saying that I also have two huge storage containers for my photos.
 There was a pause and then the rep asked for the size of my storage containers, which confused me for a second but then I answered, “they’re 24 Tb each.”
 More silence ensued.
 At first, I thought the call was dropped.
 But then I heard her say, "okayyyyy."

 Now we were both thoroughly confused.
-A moment later, it dawned on me that there actually is a more literal definition of a “storage container for my photos.”
+A moment later, it dawned on me that there is a more literal definition of a “storage container for my photos.”
 I immediately clarified that I wasn’t referring to a container room to store physical photos, but rather a container of hard drives that stored all of my digital photos.
 We laughed and carried on with the insurance application process.

 But this anecdote is laced with a lot of truth.
 Namely, I firmly believe that storage does not get nearly the amount of attention that a new camera or lens does… and yet it is possibly the single most important piece of equipment next to your camera.
 Once you return home after a shoot, every image you had taken will be destined for a storage container either within—or externally connected to—your computer.